ddrohan/web-app-dev-labs/lab4/step4.md

 ```
 to add the actual ***GET*** express route.

-As we already have data in our Model, we can test it as follows:
+As we already have data in our Model, we can test it by pointing the browser at [http://localhost:3000/donations](http://localhost:3000/donations) and we should get back a json string of our data, like so